epccs/Gravimetric/Hardware/README.md

         High side current sense of alternat input power is connected to ADC5.
         High side current sense of input power is connected to ADC6.
         Input power voltage is divided down and connected to ADC7.
+        Alternat input voltage is divided down and connected to ADC4.
-        Five analog (CH 0..4) or digital (numbers TBD) connections with level conversion.
+        Four analog (CH 0..3) or digital connections with level conversion.
         Three inputs for event capture: ICP1, ICP3, ICP4.
-        Two of the event capture inputs have a 50mSec one shot pulse extender: ICP3, ICP4.
+        Two of the event capture inputs have a one shot pulse extender: ICP3, ICP4.
-        The event capture for ICP4 only occures if the diversion control pullup is active.
         Event timers have a common crystal which eliminates correlation errors.
         Event capture interface has a 17mA current source for sensor (hall, VR, or just a limit switch) Event transition occures at about 6.5mA of current returned from the sensor to a 100 Ohm resistor on board.
+        Diversion control is nearly instantaneous, sustain with ICP3 and ICP4 ISR after one-shot.
-        TBD controls a PMOS that enables an alternate power supply (e.g. battery charging).
+        Control of a PMOS enables an alternate power supply (e.g. battery charging).
+        Control of a PMOS disables power to the 40PIN SBC header.
+        SPI between SBC and ATmega324pb has a buffer with IOFF for SBC power off.
+        UART from SBC to transceivers has a buffer with IOFF for SBC power off.
+        I2C between SBC and bus manager is isolated so SBC can power off.
+        I2C between ATmega324pb and bus manager is isolated.
+        Serial (RPUbus) continues working when SBC is powered off.
 ```

 ## Uses

 ```
         Calibration of rotating hardware measured with input capture (ICP) hardware.
-        Use a start and stop sensor to capture a displacer while capturing flow meter pules.
+        Use a start and stop sensor to capture displacer events while capturing flow meter pules.
         Diversion and fast/slow flow control can be used for gravimetric calibration.
         One-shot pulse extenders on ICP3 and ICP4 for clean switch event measurements (e.g. a start and stop).
 ```